 Google My Business profile plays a key role in getting you clients.
 Keep an updated Google My Business profile, and keep your ratings in check.
 Ask your happy clients to offer you reviews on it.
 Also, keep the hours of operation updated.

 Google scrapes information from Google My Business and places it directly on the high ranks in the Google SERPs.
 Add Google Maps, with touch points and all-around areas of interest.
 These will make you rank in related pages.
 Local SEO is really helpful in making your listings available to all.

 Storytelling is also a great way to do real estate video marketing, but every real estate video uses the storytelling format.
 It is a cohesive narrative that revolves around emotions instead of crude technicalities of the property.
 This can be done using inspirational scripts that host a central character.

-Nobody can deny, that owning a house is more an emotional purchase.
+Nobody can deny, that owning a house is more of an emotional purchase.
 People buy houses to make memories.
 So to make sure people buy houses, you have to first give them a taste of the memories.
 Video storytelling is a powerful technique to make them live it.

-Since you are the host and direct contact with the prospect, you have to have fun while making the video.
+Since you are the host and in direct contact with the prospect, you have to have fun while making the video.
 It is not just a job, but it probably is a job you love.
 So don't be afraid to show it.
 A smile goes a long way when you stand in front of the camera.